waidyanatha/openeew-detection/README.md

 <p align="center">

 ## Quick start
-If you wish to run the example, you can use the following command after [installing Docker Desktop](https://www.docker.com/get-started):
+If you wish to run the OpenEEW detection system, you can use the following command after [installing Docker Desktop](https://www.docker.com/get-started):
 ```
 docker run...
 ```